MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     ```

-    If `SDKPresent` is true this indicates that the extension detected that some aspect of the SDK is already present in the Application, and will back-off.
+    If `SDKPresent` is true, it means the extension detected that some aspect of the SDK is already present in the Application, and will back-off.

 ## [Python (Preview)](#tab/python)

-Here we provide our troubleshooting guide for monitoring Python applications on Azure App Services using autoinstrumentation.

 ### Duplicate telemetry